East Longmeadow High School

 For the town's fourth of July parade, the birthday committee built a five tier birthday cake float.
 More than 50 ELHS alumni and faculty walked behind the float.
 Following the parade, a picnic was held at Heritage Park in E.L.

-The ELHS 50th Birthday Party float, designed and built by ELHS alumni, pulls into view at the corner of Mapleshade Avenue and North Main St. For some video of us at the parade, click on http://www.youtube.com/watch?v=X-0MOXGAChc.
+The ELHS 50th Birthday Party float, designed and built by ELHS alumni, pulls into view at the corner of Mapleshade Avenue and North Main St. Click here for video highlights of us in the parade.

 50th Birthday Party coordinator Rosemarie Molinari Myers holds the float's first place trophy aloft, while another ELHS student, dressed as a Spartan, gestures to the crowd.